Midwife in the Tire Swing

 Lucy left.
 Archie left.
 The clematis lived on and on.

 A dull small distant sound, the galvanized jiggle of the mailbox, grinding gravel from the road.
 The metal and rubber noises of arrival and departure.
 The mail.
-Alicia forgot the calendar and started for the road.
+Alicia forgot butterflies and the missing Capt.
+Drye and started for the road.
 A cold foot made her look down.
-“I have one mule on, one mule off.
-Like the little boy in the nursery rhyme.”
 She hopped back into the house and began a hunt for her missing mule, the clematis and a lost October.

 Lucy keeps a tally of dead mice on the back of the cellar door.
 The lines are large, soft and black from his carpenter’s marking pencil.
 He has done this in Midlothian, Ohio and in Willipaq, Maine.
 Cat and Clear-eyed Alicia tease him about this.
 The tallies are the traditional storekeeper’s scores, four straight vertical lines with a horizontal strikeout to help count by fives.